jelc53/coqgym-gnn/README.md

 Now you are ready to interact with CoqGym!

 ## 4 Running train and testing pipelines

 ### 4.1 Extracting proof steps

-Our encoder-decoder models are trained on individual proof stps
+Our encoder-decoder models are trained on individual proof steps

 ### 4.2 Training the encoder-decoder models

 Here we describe how to train our models on CoqGym.